OpenDataServices/developer-docs/code-checklist.md

 ### 3. Our projects/code should be appropriately branded

-### Our code/projects should be in version control and present links to issue trackers and source code

-Usually this would be in our [GitHub account](https://github.com/opendataservices/).

-Code in development, where possible should also be in our GitHub account.

-If code is speculative, potentially sensitive, or has just not been given the green light our current practice is to build it in private or in personal developers own online repositories (GitHub, BitBucket, etc).

 ### 4. Each piece of code should have a document, a roadmap, and estimate of resources, and a licence

 Generally we're probably using a open source or free software compatible